opencrvs/dci-crvs-api/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. [See OpenCRVS documentation](https://documentation.opencrvs.org/technology/interoperability/create-a-client) for more details how to create a **record search** client.
 4. [Authenticate your client](https://documentation.opencrvs.org/technology/interoperability/authenticate-a-client) to get a JWT token to query the API with.
-This is supplied with `x-access-token` -header.
+This is supplied with `Authorization: Bearer <<token>>` -header.
 5. Run `npm start` to start the server